timClicks/delightful-libraries/delightful-libraries.md

 If your build infrastructure supports it, add "time for clean build" to your metrics.

-## Technique: increasing build speed
+## Increasing build speed

-The only way to go faster is to do less work.
+There are two ways to make computers go faster.
+The best way is to do less work.
+The alternative is to buy faster hardware.

 ### Split large crates into pieces

 Smaller crates build faster and experience less churn during development.
 A crate is the "unit of compilation" within the Rust ecosystem, meaning that crates can be built independently in parallel.
 When you're making code changes, you typically are making changes to one place.
 Therefore, Rust won't need to recompile the whole project.

 ### Use a single version of each dependency

 Check whether you're building multiple versions of a library in your dependency graph.